- 1 What is Mardi Gras? / Why is Mardi Gras celebrated?

 What are throws and how can you get them?
 What is with the Mardi Gras Beads?

 What’s with the Mardi Gras beads?
-If you’re a spectator, be prepared to be showered with items One thing all Mardi Gras Parades have in common are that the Krewe riders will throw trinkets to the crowd.
+If you’re a spectator, be prepared to be showered with items!
+One thing that all Mardi Gras Parades have in common is that the Krewe riders will throw trinkets to the crowd.
 The most famous throw is of course the Mardi Gras beads.

 Krewe members throw items ranging from colourful Mardi Gras beads, doubloons, toys, plastic cups and more.
 This was done to symbolise the rich sharing their wealth.
 The Zulu Krewe throws coconuts which are considered to be the highest prize thrown in New Orleans Mardi Gras.